 The Open Science Programme is not a top-down exercise.
 It should be made clear what is expected of researchers as a group (not as individuals) and leave room for each group to determine its own pacing and priorities.
 It is important to stay away of thinking in terms of organizational lines, faculties for instance.
 Instead, the focus is on how research is organized in strategic themes, interdisciplinary research projects, knowledge hubs etc.

 The scope of a programme on open science could potentially be very broad.
-In order to add focus, the UU Open Science Programme is centred around the following four tracks:
+In order to add focus, the UU Open Science Programme is centred around the following five tracks:

 The programme has looked into national and international developments, but is aware that it should not frame open science by rules and policy.
 The intrinsic motivation is science itself, not policy or guidelines.
 Open science is an inevitable result of ongoing developments in technology and society as a whole, and in science in particular.
 Open science promotes accountability, replicability, integrity and openness.